Dr. Jessica Kendrick, MD MPH

 Associate Professor of Medicine

-Dr. Kendrick became the Associate Program Director of the Renal Fellowship in 2012.
-As an educator Dr. Kendrick uniformly receives top 5% reviews while attending on internal medicine and nephrology.
+Dr. Kendrick became the Associate Program Director of the Renal Fellowship in 2012 and the Program director in 2017.
+As an educator, Dr. Kendrick uniformly receives top 5% reviews while attending on internal medicine and nephrology.
 She is sought out by house staff, chief residents and conference organizers to speak locally and regionally.
-In her primary clinical responsibilities at Denver Health, she is recognized as a top physician and is sought out by patients, families and staff to be involved in clinical care.
+In her primary clinical responsibilities at Denver Health, she is recognized as a top physician and is sought out by patients, families, and staff to be involved in clinical care.